Convex and Nonconvex Optimization Are Both Minimax-Optimal for Noisy Blind Deconvolution under Random Designs: Introduction and motivation

-\paragraph{Prior theoretical guarantees.} The aforementioned two algorithms have found intriguing theoretical support under certain randomized sampling mechanisms.
+The aforementioned two algorithms have found solid theoretical support under certain randomized sampling mechanisms.
 Informally, imagine that the $\bm{a}_{j}$'s and the $\bm{b}_{j}$'s follow standard Gaussian and partial Fourier designs, respectively, and that each noise component $\xi_{j}$ is a zero-mean sub-Gaussian random variable with variance at most $\sigma^{2}$ (more precise descriptions are deferred to Assumption \ref{assumptions:models}).
-Prior theory asserts that convex relaxation is guaranteed to return an estimate of $\bm{h}^{\star}\bm{x}^{\star\mathsf{H}}$ with an Euclidean estimation error bounded by $\sigma\sqrt{Km}$ (modulo some log factor) \cite{ahmed2013blind,ling2017blind}, which, however, exceeds the minimax lower bound by at least a factor of $\sqrt{m}$.
-In comparison, nonconvex algorithms are provably capable of achieving nearly minimax optimal statistical accuracy, with an iteration complexity on the order of $K$ (up to some log factor) \cite{li2019rapid,huang2018blind}.
-See Table \ref{table:comparison} for a summary of existing results.
+The following performance guarantees have been established in prior theory. \begin{itemize} \item Convex relaxation is guaranteed to return an estimate of $\bm{h}^{\star}\bm{x}^{\star\mathsf{H}}$ with an Euclidean estimation error bounded by $\sigma\sqrt{Km}$ (modulo some log factor) \citep{ahmed2013blind,ling2017blind}.
+This, however, exceeds the minimax lower bound (to be presented in Theorem \ref{thm:LB}) by at least a factor of $\sqrt{m}$.

+\item In comparison, nonconvex algorithms are capable of achieving nearly minimax optimal statistical accuracy, with a computational complexity on the order of $mK^2$ (up to some log factor) \citep{li2019rapid,huang2018blind}.
+Here, the computational complexity encompasses the cost of spectral initialization in Algorithm \ref{alg:gd-BD-ncvx} if implemented by power methods \citep{golub2013matrix}.
+This computational cost, however, could be an order of $K$ times larger than the cost taken to read the data. \end{itemize} See Table \ref{table:comparison} for a more complete summary of existing theoretical results for this scenario.

-These prior results, while offering rigorous theoretical underpinnings for two popular algorithms, lead to several natural questions: \begin{enumerate} \item \emph{Is convex relaxation inherently suboptimal when coping with random noise?} \item \emph{Is it possible to further accelerate the nonconvex algorithm without compromising statistical accuracy? } \end{enumerate} The present paper is devoted to answering these questions.
+These prior results, while offering rigorous theoretical underpinnings for the two popular algorithms, lead to several natural questions: \begin{enumerate} \item (Improving statistical guarantees) \emph{Is the statistical accuracy of convex relaxation inherently suboptimal when coping with random noise?} \item (Improving computational complexity) \emph{Is it possible to further accelerate the nonconvex algorithm without compromising statistical accuracy? } \end{enumerate} The present paper is devoted to addressing these two questions.
+Informally, we aim to demonstrate that (1) convex relaxation achieves minimax-optimal statistical accuracy in the face of random noise, and (2) nonconvex optimization converges to a nearly minimax-optimal solution in time proportional to that taken to read the data.